 Another blunt reminder of the era comes with Janelle Monáe’s performance as Mary Jackson, an engineer barred from enrolling in a university training program due to Virginia’s Jim Crow laws.
 She is part of the team designing the Mercury capsule that will send John Glenn into space, and it’s her supervisor, Mr. Zielinski, who urges her to pursue a track to become a certified NASA engineer.
 In the end, she finds a solution, successfully petitioning a judge to take night classes at a local high school.
 She also delivers a satisfying punch to societal racism and sexism in a conversation with Mr. Zielinski: “Let me ask,” he says to her, “If you were a white male, would you wish to be an engineer?”
 “I wouldn’t have to,” she replies, “I’d already be one.”

-While the dialogue in Hidden Figures may sometimes seem a bit too formulaic and feel-good to be considered revolutionary cinema – a bit like a sitcom with its snappy rhythm – it takes a genuine look at injustice and makes itself relevant to today’s contemporary debates about race relations.
+While the dialogue in Hidden Figures may sometimes seem a bit too formulaic and feel-good to be considered revolutionary cinema, it takes a genuine look at injustice and makes itself relevant to today’s contemporary debates about race relations.
 One of its best scenes involves a private bathroom conversation between Dorothy Vaughn and Mrs. Mitchell, who has still not promoted her to supervisor.
 “I’m not a racist, Ms. Vaughn,” Dunst says haughtily, as Spencer looks at her and asks, “Are you sure about that, Mrs. Mitchell?” before walking out the door.
 It’s a moment charged with tension – and it’s a question that might be reasonably asked of many people today.

 The film meant an enormous deal to its three female leads, as it shed light on such a significant story that had remained untold for an astounding 46 years.
 Octavia Spencer admits in her interview on NBC’s Today that when she first read the script, she thought it was historical fiction.
 She had thought to herself, “Well, we would have known about it if it were true, right?”
 She said the fact that the public hadn’t known “hurt to her core” and raised the stakes immensely.
 Without Katherine Johnson, Spencer noted, the U.S wouldn’t have made it to space the first time, to say nothing of NASA’s subsequent missions.
 “So that’s real,” she emphasized, “And that is something we have to credit her for and all of those women.”